facebookarchive/fb-flo/README.md

     * `"equal"` test the updated resource `resourceURL` against existing browser resources using an equality check.
     * `"indexOf"` use `String.prototype.indexOf` check
     * `/regexp/` a regexp object to exec.
   * `update` (optional) a function that will be executed in the browser, immediately after the resource has been updated.
 This can be used to run custom code that updates your application.
 It receives the `window` and the `resourceURL` as parameters.
+This function will be stringified so it could be sent to the client.
+Make sure you don't use any variables defined outside this function, as they won't be available, and you will get an error.

 ### 2. Install the Chrome Extension